Gender in Danish and Swedish: Overview

 Historically, nouns in standard Danish and Swedish, like other Germanic languages, had one of three grammatical genders: masculine, feminine, or neuter.
 Over time the feminine and masculine genders merged into a common gender.
 A common gender is also partly used in some variants of Dutch, but in Dutch the merge is incomplete, with some vestiges in pronouns.
 Swedish also has deviations from a complete common gender.
 Danish has no such vestiges since unlike Dutch and German, it does not use the same pronouns for objects and people, but like English, it has natural gender personal pronouns for people and separate grammatical gender pronouns for objects and animals.

 Whereas standard Danish and Swedish are very similar in regard to noun genders, many dialects of those languages have separate numbers of grammatical genders from only one to up to three.
-Norwegian, while similar to those languages, uses three genders in its standard versions, but some dialects, like that of Bergen and the Riksmål dialect of Bokmål, use two.
+Norwegian, while similar to those languages, uses three genders in its standard versions, but some dialects, like that of Bergen as well as the Riksmål variety of Bokmål, use two.